chalatz/tours/pages/links/museums-art-galleries/grand-master-palace.md

   author: Nick
   copyright: NK for Rhodes Private Tours, 2018
   abstract: The Palace of the Grand Master of the Knights of Rhodes
-title: The Palace of the Grand Master of the Knights of Rhodes - Greece
+title: Palace of the Grand Master of the Knights of Rhodes - Greece
 summary: At the highest point of the Castle, stands The Palace of the Grand Masters.
   It has been a fortress, an administration center for the Knights Hospitaller, and a Palace for the Grand Masters.
 In the 20th century, it was a holiday residence